Caroline plate: Tectonic history

-The Caroline Plate moves at velocities very close to those of the Pacific Plate and its age of formation and current status as an independent plate are uncertain.
-There is a very slow rate of spreading between the Caroline and Philippine plates but the Caroline Plate apparently moved together with both the Philippine and New Guinea plates during the Neogene.
+The Caroline plate moves at velocities very close to those of the Pacific plate and its age of formation and current status as an independent plate are uncertain.
+There is a very slow rate of spreading between the Caroline and Philippine plates, but the Caroline plate apparently moved together with both the Philippine and New Guinea plates during the Neogene.

-The Caroline Ridge, to the north, meets the Caroline Plate at the Sorol Trough at which there some evidence of oblique extension; the Caroline Ridge, however, is, although of uncertain origin, made of oceanic crust and probably the product of a hotspot.
-The presence of a trench and indications of subduction beneath the Pacific Plate is suggestive but the absence of island arcs, which could be expected from substantial subduction in the past, makes the development along this boundary unclear.
+The Caroline Ridge, to the north, meets the Caroline plate at the Sorol Trough at which there some evidence of oblique extension; the Caroline Ridge, however, is, although of uncertain origin, made of oceanic crust and probably the product of a hotspot.
+The presence of a trench and indications of subduction beneath the Pacific plate is suggestive but the absence of island arcs, which could be expected from substantial subduction in the past, makes the development along this boundary unclear.

-The Caroline Plate was, under all circumstances, a separate plate in the past.
-The boundary along its eastern side, the Mussau Trench, must have been an important boundary since magnetic anomalies on the Caroline Plate are Oligocene but those on the Pacific Plate Cretaceous.
+The Caroline plate was, under all circumstances, a separate plate in the past.
+The boundary along its eastern side, the Mussau Trench, must have been an important boundary since magnetic anomalies on the Caroline plate are Oligocene but those on the Pacific plate Cretaceous.
 There are indications of spreading in the Caroline Sea 34–27 Ma.
-If the Caroline Plate moved with the Pacific Plate there should be clear evidences of a corresponding subduction beneath New Guinea, of which there is virtually none.
+If the Caroline plate moved with the Pacific plate there should be clear evidences of a corresponding subduction beneath New Guinea, of which there is virtually none.
 The Ayu Trough is a slow spreading zone that opened 15 Ma.

+Before about 6 million years ago as the Ontong Java Plateau and Indo-Australian plate collided the Bismarck Sea was initially formed as a back-arc basin behind the New Britain arc, and after the collision, a transpressional zone developed in what is now the west Bismarck Sea, associated with subduction of the Caroline plate and North Bismarck plate at the New Guinea Trench.